 Winter is a great time to start feeding birds in your own backyard.
 You might think that you don’t have many birds around, but you will be amazed at how many visitors you get just a week after putting up a bird feeder.

 Your children can practice taking photos of birds who visit your feeder and try drawing them in their nature journals.
 Research the birds and learn more about their songs, migration patterns, and feeding habits.
 Try keeping a tally board near a window overlooking your bird feeder and keep count of how many types of birds visit your feeder.
 Are the birds that come in the morning different than the ones that visit in the evening?

 3. Study Evergreen Trees

-We are surrounded by many types of evergreen trees and our local conservation parks have many more, winter is the perfect time to study them.
+We are surrounded by many types of evergreen trees, and our local conservation parks have many more; winter is the perfect time to study them.
 Have fun learning about evergreen trees in the winter.
 Go on a nature walk and keep count of the different types of evergreens that you find.
-What is different about growing location of each type?
+What is different about the growing location of each type?
 Do some prefer dryer areas and others wetlands?
-Compare the types of needles they have are some soft while others are hard?
+Compare the types of needles they have.
+Are some soft while others are hard?
 Do they have different lengths and scents?

 4. Exploring Up Inside Trees